Ali Khan Mahmudabad

-Ali Khan Mahmudabad (born 2 December 1982) is an Indian historian, political scientist, writer, poet, and academic.
+Ali Khan Mahmudabad (born 2 December 1982) is an Indian historian, political scientist, writer, poet, and activist.
 He currently serves as the head of the Department of Political Science at Ashoka University in Sonipat, Haryana.
 Known for his contributions to the Islamic studies, South Asian politics, and modern history, Ali is also noted for his writings on the Middle East and for his political engagements in India.

 Early life

 Ali was born to Mohammad Amir Mohammad Khan in Lucknow, Uttar Pradesh, into a prominent aristocratic family historically associated with the Mahmudabad Estate.
 His grandfather, Mohammad Amir Ahmed Khan, was the last ruling raja of Mahmudabad, India and a patron of the All-India Muslim League before the partition of India in 1947.

 Ali began his education at La Martiniere College in Lucknow, later continuing his studies in the United Kingdom.
 He attended King's College School, Wimbledon till 1996, and graduated from Winchester College in 2001.
 He earned his MPhil and PhD in Historical Studies from the University of Cambridge, focusing on political thought in Muslim South Asia.
 He also studied Arabic at the University of Damascus in Syria.